inab/WfExS-backend/README.md

   - `tools.encrypted_fs.fusermount_command`: Command to be used to unmount the secure working directory.
 Defaults to `fusermount`.

-  - `tools.encrypted_fs.idle: Number of minutes of inactivity before the encrypted FUSE filesystem is automatically unmounted.
+  - `tools.encrypted_fs.idle`: Number of minutes of inactivity before the encrypted FUSE filesystem is automatically unmounted.
 The default is 5 minutes.

 * Workflow configuration file: _TO BE DOCUMENTED_ ([Nextflow example](tests/wetlab2variations_execution_nxf.yaml), [CWL example](tests/wetlab2variations_execution_cwl.yaml)).